intel/cm-compiler/readme.rst

 Introduction
 ============

-The Intel(R) C for Metal compiler is a open source compiler that implements C for Metal (CM) programming language.
-CM is a new GPU kernel programming language for Intel HD Graphics.
+The Intel(R) C for Metal compiler is a open source compiler that implements C for Metal programming language.
+C for Metal is a new GPU kernel programming language for Intel HD Graphics.

 This document is a starting guide for setting up the development environment, building and using this compiler.